In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 - Choose words that people tend to use when searching for such an item online

-That’s because after the first day, your item will become buried among all of the other items that were listed after yours.
+That’s because after the first day, your item will become buried among all of the other items that were listed AFTER yours.

 The newest items always appear first in the Facebook Marketplace stream.
 So if your item no longer appears toward the top of the list, people will have to manually search for that specific type of item in order to find your listing.